EnumApps/clustersqlstore/README.md

-mysqlstore
+clustersqlstore
 ==========

-Gorilla's Session Store Implementation for MySQL
+Gorilla's Session Store Implementation for ClusterSQL - Server Fram of MySQLs

 Installation
 ===========

-Run `go get github.com/srinathgs/mysqlstore` from command line.
+Run `go get github.com/EnumApps/clustersqlstore` from command line.
 Gets installed in `$GOPATH`

 Usage
 =====

-`NewMysqlStore` takes the following paramaters
+`NewClusterSQLStore` takes the following paramaters

-    endpoint - A sql.Open style endpoint
-    tableName - table where sessions are to be saved.
-Required fields are created automatically if the table doesnot exist. path - path for Set-Cookie header
+    driverName  - the name of pre-registered cluster drvier, see EnumApps/clustersql (https://github.com/EnumApps/clustersql) for detail path        - path for Set-Cookie header
-    maxAge
+    maxAge      - maxAge for session
     codecs

-Internally, `mysqlstore` uses [this](https://github.com/go-sql-driver/mysql) MySQL driver.
+Internally, `clustersqlstore` uses [this](https://github.com/EnumApps/clustersql) ClusterSQL driver (not the original one; Since you may using another connection for your major data, this patched version allow multi drivers, each have a custom name).

 e.g.,